hillarias/hillarias.github.io/viz_page.md

 ### [Species Zoomable Treemap](https://apps-fall.ischool.berkeley.edu/~arshiasharma/w209/final/species/)

 This visualization presents a unique application of a D3 zoomable treemap, specifically designed to explore the intricate taxonomy of species inhabiting National Parks.
-By innovating on the standard treemap model, I've integrated enhanced navigation features and a sophisticated color scheme, significantly improving data interaction and visual clarity.
-This project not only demonstrates a creative use of technology in biological data representation but also reflects my fascination in advancing data visualization techniques for complex hierarchical structures.
+By expanding on the standard treemap model, I've integrated enhanced navigation features and a sophisticated color scheme, significantly improving data interaction and visual clarity.